WilliamRuiz/restassured-api-tests/README.md

 To automatically generate the test report.
 You can use the command line to generate it in two ways:

 * `mvn allure:serve`: will open the HTML report into the browser
-* `mvn allure:report`: will generate the HTML port at target/site/allure-maven-plugin folder
+* `mvn allure:report`: will generate the Hgit TML port at target/site/allure-maven-plugin folder

 ![Generated Allure Report](imgs/allure-report.png)